LukeKuenneke/StorefrontExercise/README.md

 - This is a paring exercise and all participants shall participate
 - This is not an observation session of the interviewee
 - A programming language may be selected for you or you may be allowed to utilize any the selected platform offers
-- You have a one hour timebox, the timer will begin when participants are ready.
+- You have a one hour timebox, the timer will begin when participants are ready
 - The timer may be paused during breaks

 ## Exercise